MAYDAY-MAYDAY! (ALS Awareness Month)

 1. Limited medications and treatments

-2. Slow pace of research due to low funding
+2. The slow pace of research due to low funding

 3. Access to clinical trials